 Figure out what your preferences are in order to minimize your eye and head strain.
-Bring in shaded glasses or a desk lamp.
+Bring in shaded glasses or a desk lamp if needed.

 Do you like having the extra fan or do you freeze out when the giant air conditioner comes on during the summertime?
 Ask your employers about cooling options if you heat up easily, or remember to bring in those extra clothing layers.

-Can you tune out office-related background noise while working or do those clacking shoes and additional keyboard and mouse clicks in your surroundings driving your crazy.
+Can you tune out office-related background noise while working?
+Or do those clacking shoes and and mouse clicks in your surroundings drive you crazy?